Bling comes to smartphones as makers target China's wealthy

 Vertu, whose phones are said by the media to be popular with celebrities like Madonna and David Beckham, rolled out the leather-clad TI in Hong Kong on Friday.

-Costing as much as HK$167,000, the TI - which is cased in titanium - runs Google's Android operating system and has a ruby key for access to concierge services.
+Costing as much as HK$167,000 ($21,410), the TI - which is cased in titanium - runs Google's Android operating system and has a ruby key for access to concierge services.

 "It's not selling a phone.
 It's selling a lifestyle for Vertu, so there will be people who get hooked to it, especially for people who want to feel privileged," said Teck Zhung Wong, an IDC analyst in Singapore.